ambsocab-collab/gmao-mvp-v1/docs/epics.md

 **Living Document Notice:** This is the initial version.
 It will be updated after UX Design and Architecture workflows add interaction and technical details to stories.

+**IMPORTANT UI IMPLEMENTATION GUIDANCE:** For the UI implementation of each story, strictly adhere to the visual designs and wireframes detailed in the [UI Wireframes document](./ui-wireframes.md).
+This ensures consistency and alignment with the established user experience and visual design principles across the entire application.

 ## Epics Proposed

 Here is the proposed epic structure, based on natural groupings of functional requirements, prioritizing user value delivery.